GPLgithub/sg-otio/README.md

 ### sg-otio package

+SG Otio can be installed from PyPi, e.g. `pip install sg-otio`

-SG Otio can only be installed from sources at the moment.
+SG Otio can also be installed from sources.
 - Get a local copy of this repo: `git clone https://github.com/GPLgithub/sg-otio.git`
 - Install it with `pip`: `pip install ./sg-otio`